alex-bellon/wikipedia/README.md

 [Dancing pigs](https://en.wikipedia.org/wiki/Dancing_pigs) - Given a choice between dancing pigs and security, users will pick dancing pigs every time.

+[Google hacking](https://en.wikipedia.org/wiki/Google_hacking) -  also named Google Dorking, is a computer hacking technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites use.

 ## Design

 [Anti urination devices in Norwich](https://en.wikipedia.org/wiki/Anti_urination_devices_in_Norwich) - a form of hostile architecture installed in Norwich and the surrounding area in the late 19th century to discourage public urination.